IDinsight/ask-a-question/docs/whatsapp/setup.md

 ### Step 2.
 WhatsApp Webhook Setup
 Once you have deployed the Core App, you need to set up the webhook for the WhatsApp integration.
 To do this, follow these steps:
 1. Login to your Meta project;
-2. Navigate to the "WhatsApp" -> "API Setup";
+2. Navigate to the "WhatsApp" -> "Webhook" page;
 3. Click on "Edit Subscription"
 4. In the pop-up, fill in the core-backend app's URL in the "Callback URL" field.
 The URL should be of the form: `<your-core-backend-app-url>/webhook`.
 Then fill the "Verify token" field with the value of the `WHATSAPP_VERIFY_TOKEN` that you set in the `.env` file in the Core App deployment step.
 Finally, click on "Verify and Save"
 5. Next, navigate to "WhatsApp" -> "Configuration";